EOLab-HSRW/Data_Logger/Data_Logger/readme.md

   - Uses SPI communication for SD card access.
   - Supports CSV-style data logging with automatic separation.
   - Implements error handling for file operations.
+### **2.5 rtc.h / rtc.cpp**
+- **Purpose:** Real-Time Clock (RTC) management.
+- **Functionality:**
+  - Provides functions to retrieve the current time in a specified format.
+  - Uses I2C communication for interaction with the RTC module.
+  - Supports setting and updating the date and time.
+  - Includes functions for reading from and writing to the internal EEPROM.
+  - Implements error handling for RTC operations.

 ## **3. System Workflow**
 1. **Initialization:**